Welcome

 • Work and Budget Programme (PWB)

-The conference meets every two years, with the next session scheduled for 2025.
-Between sessions, the FAO Council, comprising 49 members and led by an Independent Chair, exercises governance and oversight.
+The Conference meets every two years, with the next session scheduled for 2027.
+In the meantime, the FAO Council, consisting of 49 members and headed by an independent chairperson, exercises control and supervision over the organization.

 Funding

-The FAO operates based on a two-year Programme of Work and Budget (PWB).
-For 2024/25, it has around US$ 1.02 billion in mandatory contributions and about US$ 3.0 billion in expected voluntary contributions.
-Mandatory contributions are based on a modified UN contribution key, with Germany as the fourth-largest contributor (6.112%), after the USA, China, and Japan.
+FAO operates on the basis of a two-year work program and budget (PWB).
+For 2026/27, it has approximately US$1 billion in mandatory contributions and around US$2.7 billion in expected voluntary contributions at its disposal.
+The mandatory contributions are based on the adjusted UN contribution scale, with Germany being the fourth largest contributor at 5.69%, after the US, China, and Japan.

 FAO and Germany

-• Germany has been a FAO member since 1950 and rejoined the FAO Council in July 2022.
+• Germany has been a member of the FAO since 1950 and rejoined the FAO Council in July 2025.

 • It is a founding member of the Codex Alimentarius Commission (CAC), which sets international food standards.

-• The Federal Ministry of Food and Agriculture (BMEL) has established a framework agreement with the FAO for project cooperation in food security, financing multi-year projects through a bilateral trust fund to enhance food security in priority countries.
+• The Federal Ministry of Agriculture, Food and Regional Identity (BMLEH) has concluded a framework agreement with the FAO on project cooperation in the area of food security in order to finance multi-year projects to improve food security in priority countries through a bilateral trust fund.

-• Other German voluntary contributions to the FAO are primarily provided by the Federal Foreign Office, the Federal Ministry for Economic Cooperation and Development (BMZ), including the Society for International Cooperation (GIZ), the Reconstruction Loan Corporation (KfW), and the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMU).
+• Further voluntary contributions from Germany come mainly from the Federal Foreign Office, the Federal Ministry for Economic Cooperation and Development (BMZ), the German Society for International Cooperation (GIZ), the Kreditanstalt für Wiederaufbau (KfW) and the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMU).

 FAO Director-General